 You can’t change your architecture overnight, but you can start a DevOps initiative and figure out how to get your teams to work together.
 The first step is to stop accepting “but we’ve always done it this way!” as a valid response to questions over both organization and architecture.

 DevOps came about as a response to dysfunction in the IT industry.
-As products grow more complex, the systems that support them grow the same way.
+As products grow more complex, the systems supporting them grow similarly.
 DevOps is an attempt at reducing that complexity with improved procedures, tools, and organizations.
-When you adopt DevOps, you’re saying that you want to simplify your architecture parallel with your processes.
+When you adopt DevOps, you’re saying you want to simplify your architecture parallel to your processes.

 So, part of your DevOps mission is to look for ways to take advantage of new platforms and tools.
 Don’t adopt them because they’re there and they’re new.
 Figure out how to use them to simplify your systems, decrease your delivery times, and increase your system reliability.

 How can you make your new architecture faster, stronger, and more reliable?
 Our systems reach more people, run faster, and produce more information.
 They produce enormous amounts of information.
 Are you using that data to monitor your systems?
 Are you using it to learn more about your customers?
 You’re at a competitive disadvantage if you’re not taking advantage of this capability.